 8am – 6.00pm, Sunday-Thursday

-The main door will be open 10 minutes before the session begins and ends.
+The Nursery will be open at 7.30 for early drop off and then the main door will be open 10 before the session begins.
 This allows time for you to sign the register, speak with staff and say your goodbyes and hellos.

 What to bring with you

 - A healthy snack and lunch (depending on your child’s timings) with an ice block to keep the food cool.
 Please make sure all containers are labelled

 - Spare clothes (clothing, pants, socks).
 All clothes should be clearly labelled.